 Turkish, Meryemana, Mother Mary's House

-A Roman Catholic and Muslim shrine, on Mount Koressos (Bülbül Daği, Nightingale Mountain), 4 km from Ephesus, 7 km from Selçuk.
+A Roman Catholic and Muslim shrine, on Mount Koressos (Bülbül Daği, Nightingale Mountain), 9 km southwest of Selçuk, 6 km from Ephesus.

 See Ephesus page 4: Sightseeing

 |Saadet Hatun Public Bath Museum|

 An ethnographical museum which is part of the Ephesus Archaeological Museum complex.
 The exhibits include tools, utensils and handicraft objects made and used for personal, domestic, agricultural and commercial purposes in local towns and villages.

 The museum is housed in a 16th century hamam (public baths) which was built, according to an inscription, by Saadet Hatun.
 Nothing is known about this woman, but she is thought to have been from a local noble family.
 The building was derelict for many years before it was renovated 1970-1972 by the Ephesus Museum.